 Ensuring people who are ageing or have a disability can remain in their long-term community.

-The vision of the board of Winanglo is to develop suitable housing options which meet the needs of seniors or people living with a disability in Winchelsea and its surrounding communities.
+The vision of Winanglo is to propose and help with the development of suitable housing options which meet the needs of seniors or people living with a disability in Winchelsea and its surrounding communities.

 Winanglo management committee members include representatives of Winchelsea Lions Club, Growing Winchelsea Inc, Hesse Rural Health Service, Winchelsea Community Bank, and interested community members.